artklas/LensForPBIP/README.md

 ![License](https://img.shields.io/badge/license-Freeware-green.svg)
 ![Status](https://img.shields.io/badge/status-Stable-success.svg)

-**LensForPBIP** is a professional documentation and analysis suite designed specifically for Microsoft Power BI Project (**PBIP**) files.
-It bridges the gap between raw metadata and actionable insights, allowing developers to audit data models, measures, and relationships with ease.
+**LensForPBIP** is a professional documentation and analysis suite designed specifically for Microsoft Power BI Project (PBIP) files.
+It transforms raw metadata into clear, navigable documentation—making it easy to audit data models, measures, relationships, and report structures.

+With an evolving feature set, LensForPBIP continues to grow to meet the needs of Power BI developers and teams.

 ---